The age-old question of “is web design dead” is one that regularly pops up in conversation.

 Sign 4: Businesses Over Social Media

-Analyzing these trends, I wonder higher risk for the future of web design.
+Analyzing these trends, I wonder if there is a higher risk for the future of web design.
 If some really great innovations don’t happen soon, web design is going to be an old myth.